C++98 Function Interfaces: Overloading and Default Parameters

 2.1 Why We Need Default Arguments

-In real-world engineering, "more parameters" is not "better parameters."
-Often, a function's parameters will include a mix of roles: core required parameters—different on every call; high-frequency but nearly unchanging configuration—taking a fixed value in the vast majority of scenarios; and advanced options that are only adjusted in rare cases.
-If you are forced to spell out all these parameters on every call, the code becomes not only verbose but also quickly obscures the truly important information.
+In real-world engineering, "the more parameters, the better" isn't true for functions.
+Often, function parameters fall into a few categories: core required parameters—which change with every call; high-frequency but mostly static configuration—which take a fixed value in the vast majority of scenarios; and advanced options that are rarely adjusted.
+If we are forced to spell out every single parameter in every call, the code becomes verbose and quickly obscures the truly important information.

-Default arguments exist precisely to solve this problem—for parameters where you have already decided on a "default behavior," just don't make the caller worry about them.
+Default arguments exist to solve this problem—parameters for which you have already decided on a "default behavior" simply shouldn't be a concern for the caller.

 A very typical example in embedded development is UART configuration.
-What really changes every time is often just the baud rate; as for data bits, stop bits, and parity bits, they remain almost constant across most projects.
-With default arguments, we can encode "common sense" into the interface:
+The only thing that usually changes is the baud rate; data bits, stop bits, and parity bits remain almost constant across most projects.
+With default arguments, we can encode these "common sense" defaults directly into the interface:

 void configure_uart(int baudrate,